Xbox Cloud Gaming: everything you need to know

 Previously known as Project xCloud, access to Xbox Cloud Gaming only has a few barriers to entry to overcome.
 You must be subscribed to the Xbox Game Pass Ultimate tier, have a fairly strong internet connection, and have a supported device to play the games on.
 If you meet all these criteria, then you can start gaming on the go without the need for an Xbox Series X/S console or even an Xbox Wireless Controller.

 If you’re interested in the benefits Xbox Cloud Gaming can offer you, then, we’ve prepared a guide breaking down everything you need to know about the cloud-based service.
-We’ll also explain why it’s a feature you definitely shouldn’t sleep on, especially as it can be accessed through your Xbox Game Pass Ultimate subscription at no additional cost.
+We’ll also explain why it’s a feature you definitely shouldn’t sleep on, especially as it can be accessed through your Xbox Game Pass Ultimate subscription on the newest Xbox consoles at no additional cost.

 And there are more than a few reasons why you definitely should give Xbox Cloud Gaming a try, as it can be a worthwhile alternative to simply downloading games to your console or gaming PC.
 For one, save data seamlessly carries between platforms, meaning that when you start playing via the cloud, you'll be able to pick up exactly where you left off.